 What do they look like?

-The Houdan chicken is easy to identify as it has five toes (like Silkies and Salmon Faverolle) and a V-shaped comb (like Crevecoeur chickens).
+The Houdan chicken is easy to identify as it has five toes (like Silkies and Salmon Faverolle) and a V-shaped comb (like Crevecoeur chickens and Cream Legbar Chickens.
 In Europe, the comb may be butterfly-shaped, but this version of the Houdan does not meet the APA standards.

 They feature small red waddles with pale beaks and legs that have a whitish or pinkish coloring to them.
 Both the wattles and combs have a high chance of being hidden by feathers in the hens, while roosters should be more visible and larger.
-The breed has both a beard and a crest, with the majority of their feathers being held close to their body.
+This crested chicken also has a beard, with the majority of their feathers being held close to their body.

 Out of these, the black and white speckled coloring is the most common.
 The black and white coloring is a bit random, leading to several different variations in the patterns on their feathers, making each Houdan just a little bit different than the others.